-The most promising opportunities for adding to Gardena's housing stock through lot consolidation of Housing Overlay sites lie along underutilized stretches of the city's commercial and industrial corridors that are zoned for General Commercial (C-3) or Industrial (M-1 and M-2).
+The most promising opportunities for adding to Gardena's housing stock through lot consolidation of Housing Overlay sites lie along underutilized stretches of the City's commercial and industrial corridors that are zoned for General Commercial (C-3) or Industrial (M-1 and M-2).
 These sites are candidates for consolidation and redevelopment using the Housing Overlay described above.
 Additional opportunities lie on underutilized sites in the H-B, O and P zones, as well as two sites in the Artesia Corridor Specific Plan (ACSP).
 Of the 477 Housing Overlay parcels identified, 442 are suitable for consolidation.
 The 442 lot consolidation parcels occupy 178.7 acres and could yield a net gain of 6,287 units.

+Lots are suitable for consolidation due to the contiguous location and similar existing conditions.
 In most cases, these sites consist of multiple parcels that are either developed with small or obsolete buildings exhibiting signs of blight or are vacant but cannot be developed individually due to regulatory obstacles.
-The City will continue to help consolidate these parcels through a variety of means, including making use of the specific plan process and potentially using federal CDBG and State HOME funds to help assemble property.
+The City will continue to help consolidate these parcels through a variety of means, including making use of the specific plan process and potentially using federal CDBG and State HOME funds to help assemble properties.
 All sites with existing structures will require such buildings to be demolished before the sites can be developed to their full potential.
 Appendix C lists the potential lot consolidation sites under existing zoning and presents the net increase in housing units.